-Along the trail, there will be three overlook decks featuring spectacular views.
+Along the lake trail, there will be three overlook decks featuring spectacular views.
 Additionally, designated sitting areas will be strategically placed for rest.
-When you reach the lake, a covered deck and pier will provide pristine views to Kopmeier Lake.
-As you wind your way through the wetland and woodland trails, Polish wayside shrines will be a reminder of the heritage of the area.
+When you reach the lake, a covered deck and pier will provide pristine views of Kopmeier Lake.
+As you wind your way through the wetland and woodland trails, Polish style inspirational shrines will be a reminder of the heritage of the area.

-Over ten acres in size, Kopmeier Lake is one of a few glacier lakes in Milwaukee County.
+Over ten acres in size, Kopmeier Lake is the only glacier lakesin Milwaukee County.
 Created by the Ice Age over 10,000 years ago, it is spring fed and a jewel of nature attracting wildlife of all kinds.

 Together, the Nature Trails and Kopmeier Lake provide an educational and unique experience on historic conservancy land.

 There is nothing quite like it anywhere else.
 A sparkling, spring-fed body of water that plunges 35ft deep.
 On the high ground above this glacial lake is a forest of high-quality hardwoods with a forest floor alive with flowers and mushrooms.
 This idyllic retreat is a little jewel that has been hiding in plain sight for well over a century.

 And it's on its way to being one of the most attractive and innovative nature preserves in the state.